HerrNamenlos123/BatteryEngine/README.md

 # BatteryEngine

-This is a simple framework for Windows desktop applications or small games.
+This is a simple framework for Windows desktop applications or small games, based on Allegro5.
 It allows low-level programming and direct access to OpenGL.
 It is very easy to use the GPU by providing custom GLSL shaders.

 ## Requirements